 Virginia Vassilevska Williams|

 Steven and Renee Finn Career Development Associate Professor

 My research applies combinatorial and graph theoretic tools to various computational domains.
 My recent work has focused on the following domains:

 Sorted according to topic:

-New Survey on Fine-Grained Complexity: [pdf] to appear in the proceedings of the ICM 2018.
+Survey on Fine-Grained Complexity: [pdf] that appeared in the proceedings of the ICM 2018.

 In November 2016, I co-organized a Dagstuhl workshop on "Hardness and Structure in P": [workshop website].
 Here is the Open Problems pdf.